-This information is intended solely for the use of Transit and Parking Commission and management and is not intended to be, and should not be, used by anyone other than these specified parties.
+This information is intended solely for the use of the board of health and management and is not intended to be, and should not be, used by anyone other than the specified parties.

 We welcome the opportunity to discuss the information included in this letter and any other matters.
 Thank you for allowing us to serve you.